 - The flexibility to manage personal responsibilities alongside work can reduce stress and improve overall job satisfaction.

 Employers can experience significant cost savings when adopting remote work policies.
 Office space expenses are reduced as fewer employees require physical desks and resources on-site.
 Additionally, companies can save on utilities, office supplies, and maintenance costs.
-A Global Workplace Analytics report estimates that employers can save an average of $11,000 per half-time telecommuter per year.
+Global Workplace Analytics estimates employers save an average of $11,000 per half-time telecommuter per year, while Robert Half reports 77% of Q1 2026 job postings are fully on-site — making remote-friendly companies a competitive advantage for retention.

 - Reduction in real estate and overhead costs